melles1991/usecuewebsite/_posts/2018-11-11-goodbye-google.md

 Today I found out that Google Maps on my website showed a dark 'for development purposes only' overlay.
 As a website developer and host I am responsible for hundreds of websites, so, as you can understand, I panicked.

-I soon found out that I had good company.
+I soon found out that I was in good company.
 The website of the Communal Transportation Company of the capital of the Netherlands, used by half a million people daily, was broken too.
 You can see this here:

 ![GVB.nl](/uploads/gvb.png)